Laura Malin: Malin Entertainment

-Founded by Laura in 1997, Malin Entertainment is an experienced consulting company dedicated to creative development, sales, co-production and market positioning of films, TV series and literature; mentoring and coaching.
+Founded by Malin in 1997, Malin Entertainment is an consulting company.
 Always striving for female leadership, equality and diversity, the company have sought teams composed primarily by women.
-In this cooperative environment, Laura manages multiple projects per year through a dynamic and detail-oriented process while also coaching and mentoring clients and exceeding in the entertainment industry.

 In 25 years working with the entertainment industry, Malin Entertainment has created lasting professional relationships with Brazilian and international clients based in the U.S., Latin America, Angola, France and Portugal.

 Initially incorporated in 1997, in São Paulo as Trilogia Films, the company later on expanded to Rio de Janeiro in 2009 and had its name changed to Tapiz Communications.
 Finally, in 2014, it set foot in Los Angeles and gained the current title of Malin Entertainment.

 Personal life

 Laura Malin has two daughters, Luisa (2001) and Alice (2003), from her relationship with Brazilian actor Danton Mello.